lakshmi-intechcode/jng_instr_folder/11_django/1_django_intro/README.md

 * Using `manage.py` we can run a command called `migrate`
 * `python3 manage.py makemigrations`
 * `python3 manage.py migrate`
+* Make migrations will make new files in your computer, we'll take a look at them later when we have to migrate a new application
+	* These are used as blueprints to what your migrate should be doing

 ***Start an App***